-Credit scores only assess the information contained in your credit profile.
-They don't consider income, savings, amount of down payment, or personal factors like sex race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed to assess willingness to pay without considering any other demographic factors.
+Your credit score is a direct result of your repayment history.
+They do not consider income, savings, amount of down payment, or personal factors like gender, race, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when these scores were invented as it is today.
+Credit scoring was envisioned as a way to assess willingness to repay the loan without considering any other demographic factors.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score comes from both the good and the bad of your credit history.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score results from positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This payment history ensures that there is sufficient information in your credit to assign an accurate score.
-Should you not meet the criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to assign a score.
+If you don't meet the minimum criteria for getting a score, you may need to work on your credit history prior to applying for a mortgage.

 Get a New Loan Quote